tonioloewald/bindinator.js/docs/import.md

 ## From `require` to `import`

 - `require` has been abolished in favor of `import`.
+- `require.lazy` and misc. support for legacy libraries has been replaced with the much simpler `viaTag` from `scripts.js`.
 - The `<script>` tag of components is implemented as an `AsyncFunction`.
 - `data-component`  is being phased out in favor of `<bar-component>`.
 - extensive support for `web-components` (a.k.a.
 "Custom Elements") is now available.

 Within components, you'll need to rewrite imports from something like this:

-    const foo = require('./path/to/foo.js');
+    const foo = require('./path/to/foo.js'); // NO LONGER WORKS!

 To something like this:

     const {foo} = await import('../path/to/foo.js');

-(Right now, the import base path will be that of the context from which b8r.component was called, rather than the directory the component is in.)
+(**Note**: right now, the import base path will be that of the context from which b8r.component was called, rather than the directory the component is in.)

 In libraries, you'll need to replace `module.exports = foo` with `export` statements.
 In general: